 This prospectus also contains estimates and other statistical data, including those relating to our industry and the market in which we operate, that we have obtained or derived from industry publications and reports, including reports from comScore, Borrell Associates, and publicly available information.
-We rely on Google Analytics for data relating to our own key business metrics and, for consistency, we rely on comScore for all data relating to comparisons with our competitors.
-Google Analytics and comScore to set different methodologies to derive their data and therefore their data for similar statistics is not comparable.
+We rely on Google Analytics for data relating to our own key business metrics and, for consistency, we rely on comScore for all data or terefore their data of therefore their data for similar statistics is not comparable.
 These industry publications and reports generally indicate that they have obtained their information from sources believed to be reliable, but do not guarantee the accuracy and completeness of their information.
-This information involves a number of assumptions and ilmitations, and you are cautioned not to give undue weight to these estimates, as there is no assurance that any of them will be reached.
-Based on our industry experience, we believe that the publications and reports are reliable and that the conclusions contained in the publications and reports are reliable to a high degree of uncertainty and risk due to a variety of factors, including those described in the section titled "Risk Factors."
+This information involves a number of assumptions and limitations, and you are cautioned not to give undue weight to these estimates, as there is no assurance that any of them will be reached.
+Based on our industry publications and reports are reliable and that the conclusions constained in the publications and reports are reliable to a variety of factors, including those described in the section titled "Risk Factors."
 These and other factors could cause our actual results to differ materially from those expressed in the industry publications and reports.